Washington, D.C. Merit Systems Protection Board Lawyers

 If an agency decides to move forward with discipline, it will issue a written proposal that outlines the reasons for the proposed actions.
 The proposed discipline may involve a suspension, demotion, or removal from federal service.
 The employee will have the opportunity to submit a written response to proposed disciplinary action and request an oral reply from a deciding official.

-Our attorney helps federal employees craft persuasive written responses that challenge the factual and legal basis for a proposal for discipline.
+Our attorneys help federal employees craft persuasive written responses that challenge the factual and legal basis for a proposal for discipline.
 We can:

 Representation in Merit Systems Protection Board Appeals